 Physical remedies you can try to help ease your baby’s constipation are;

-💩Give him a warm bath – this will make him feel relaxed (if he enjoys his baths!) and you can continue the massage technique to “get things moving” and relieve discomfort.
+?Give your baby a warm bath – this will make them feel relaxed (if your baby enjoys baths!) and you can continue the massage technique to “get things moving” and relieve discomfort.

 IMPORTANT NOTE: Constipation in babies should always be checked out by a medical professional,to rule out any underlying cause.